What Taylor Swift’s opening artists have said about The Eras Tour

-Each show has two opening acts featuring artists on the rise like Girl In Red, Gracie Abrams and Owenn — nine artists in the U.S, one for her Latin America shows

-If you’ve been on the internet at all in the last couple of months, you probably know that Taylor Swift’s 52-show U.S. leg of The Eras Tour is happening right now, and in each city, Swift is bringing up-and-coming artists along for the ride.
+Taylor Swift is continuing on her 152-show tour, and in each city, Swift is bringing up-and-coming artists along for the ride.

-Each show has two opening acts featuring artists on the rise like Girl In Red, Gracie Abrams and Owenn — nine artists in the U.S, one for her Latin America shows.
+Some shows feature two opening acts featuring artists on the rise like Girl In Red, Gracie Abrams and Owenn — for a total of 13 different artists who will be opening for the music star.

 Here’s what her opening artists have said about Swift and the experience of joining her on tour.